SUBSCRIBE for Upcoming Course Announcements

 HEARTS Emergencies

-We aim to educate the next generation of Emergency Medicine providers on mastering ECG interpretation and its clinical applications
+We aim to educate the next generation of Emergency Medicine providers on evidence-based ECG interpretation and its clinical applications

 Our team of experienced physician educators are dedicated to providing engaging HEARTS ECG courses that everyone can learn from – whether you are a physician, nurse practitioner, resident, paramedic, ECG tech, or medical student.